Jetroid/jetroid.github.io/_posts/2018-03-25-licenses-over-http.md

 Connection: Keep-Alive</code>
 </pre>

-Now, obviously, you need to store this extra metadata seperately to the actual image or content - but websites like Imgur already store metadata about their images.
+Now, obviously, you need to store this extra metadata separately to the actual image or content - but websites like Imgur already store metadata about their images.
 They store the creator, the title, the description, the comments, etc. Why not the source, copyright, and license information?

 [Karl Dubost at Otsukare.com](http://www.otsukare.info/2011/07/12/using-http-link-header-for-cc-licenses) had a similar idea, leveraging a [proposed standard for the HTTP 'Link' tag](https://tools.ietf.org/html/rfc8288).
 That solution is equally good and solves exactly the same problem, just in a slightly different proposed execution.